npm/npm/doc/files/npm-folders.md

 ### Cycles, Conflicts, and Folder Parsimony

-Cycles are handled using the property of node's module system that it walks up the directories looking for `node_modules` folders.
+Cycles are handled using the property of node’s module system that it walks up the directories looking for `node_modules` folders.
 So, at every stage, if a package is already installed in an ancestor `node_modules` folder, then it is not installed at the current location.

 Consider the case above, where `foo -> bar -> baz`.
-Imagine if, in addition to that, baz depended on bar, so you'd have:
+Imagine if, in addition to that, baz depended on bar, so you’d have:
 `foo -> bar -> baz -> bar -> baz ...`.
 However, since the folder
-structure is: `foo/node_modules/bar/node_modules/baz`, there's no need to put another copy of bar into `.../baz/node_modules`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_modules/bar`.
+structure is: `foo/node_modules/bar/node_modules/baz`, there’s no need to put another copy of bar into `.../baz/node_modules`, since when it calls require("bar"), it will get the copy that is installed in `foo/node_modules/bar`.